Note

 Microsoft diligently tries to guarantee compatibility with existing customizations.
 To achieve this goal, Microsoft uses strict practices in its engineering processes, together with tool and automation support that helps identify API contracts that are unintentionally broken.
 Telemetry lets Microsoft engineers determine customizations that reference or extend a Microsoft API.

-Updates to finance and operations apps that are applied to customer environments are intended to be functionally compatible and binary-compatible with existing customizations.
+Updates to finance and operations apps that Microsoft applies to customer environments are intended to be functionally compatible and binary-compatible with existing customizations.
 This compatibility covers not only APIs, but also functionality and the user experience.
 Customers must explicitly opt in to all new experiences.

-Any deprecation or breaking change in binary or functional compatibility will be announced 12 months in advance.
-Therefore, you will have enough time to align your customizations with an alternative design.
+Any deprecation or breaking change in binary or functional compatibility is announced 12 months in advance.
+Therefore, you have enough time to align your customizations with an alternative design.
 You must pay attention to the monthly updates to Microsoft documentation, and you must review the APIs that are marked as obsolete (deprecated) or internal.
-In this way, you will be able to manage changes in a timely manner.
+In this way, you can manage changes in a timely manner.

 The following sections define and describe the aspects of backward compatibility: runtime compatibility and design-time compatibility.